zevv/duc/doc/duc.md

   * `-f`, `--force`:
     force writing in case of corrupted db

+  * `--fs-exclude=VAL`:
+    exclude file system type VAL during indexing.
+VAL is a comma separated list of file system types as found in your systems fstab, for example ext3,ext4,dosfs

+  * `--fs-include=VAL`:
+    include file system type VAL during indexing.
+VAL is a comma separated list of file system types as found in your systems fstab, for example ext3,ext4,dosfs

   * `--hide-file-names`:
     hide file names in index (privacy). the names of directories will be preserved, but the names of the individual files will be hidden